vphilippoz/vphilippoz/README.md

-- 👋 Hi, I’m @vphilippoz
+- 👋 Hi, I am Vincent Philippoz
-- 👀 I’m interested in robotics.
-- 🌱 I’m currently learning robotics.
-- 💞️ I’m looking to collaborate on robotics.
-- 📫 Reach me by robotics.
+- 🎓 I study Robotics at EPFL

 <!---
 vphilippoz/vphilippoz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.